dssheldon/pands-project-sds/README.md

 ## Running the program

 The program is run by running the analysis.py file.
 The file is a python program and uses the python libraries mentioned in the 'General' section below.

+## Key Learning Points during the project

+- Research of the analysis taken by others of the dataset and their thought process was very insightful
+- Deciding on the analysis that I would undertake as part of my project
+- Learning to use the pandas library particularly the use of .loc method.
+This took a considerable amount of time but was pivotal to the project as it helped 'locate' the data I needed for the analysis to be segregated by class/species
+- Adding the headers and summarizing the variables within the dataset
+- Initially used the 'print' function to check the text file output, changing this to the write function required modification to the output which I hadn't anticipated and took a little time to figure out.
+In the end this was easily solved by 'f stings'
+- Use of nested 'for' loops to iterate through the variables list and class list.
+This coupled with the .loc method (above) was very useful in manipulating the dataset into forms that I required for my analysis
+- Use of itertools to create combinations of variables
+- Use of the random library and the matplotlib.colors library to randomise colours for the histogram plots.
+- Use of the Stateful and Stateless approach as part of matplotlib.
+I read the required reading on this a few times.
+Even so, I initially used the Stateful approach initially for the plots done by pyplot, but changed the code to be Stateless at a later stage.
+Given the simplicity of the plots being used for this projects, I do not think this made a large difference on the code itself and the output
+- Adjusting the formatting of certain plots required research mainly where the tight_layout() function did not yield results as expected (e.g. adding super titles instead of titles)

 ## Analysis of the Iris Dataset